just-dev-creator/Cowsay-Discord-Bot/README.md

 If you want to see the command in action, you can click each link down below, or send the bot a private message: **Cowsay#6535**.
 To see the cowsay command, click [here](http://justcoding.me/cowsay/cowsay.jpg).

 This project is a Discord-Bot which provides the legendary cowsay command on every Discord-Server and also in pricate messages.

-**Note: The author isn't responsible for the text in the message.
-It is just the user input.**
+## ⚠️ Disclaimer ⚠️
+The project owner isn't responsible for any messages sent by the bot.
+The bot just takes the user input and doesn't scan the message for any malicious text.
+The bot does not send message without a user executing the command.
+If you wan't to scan the messages of the bot for malicious contents, please use a moderation bot.

 ## More than one command
 You can use more than one command and also use the following commands: